microsoft/makecode-csp/content/unit-2/day-1/how-does-internet-work.md

 * Watch the video.
 * As students watch the video, ask them to answer the questions on the Guided Video Notes page.
-* You may need to pause the video periodically to allow students a moment to write down their answers to the questions on the [Guided Video Notes: How Does the Internet Work?](#) page.
+* You may need to pause the video periodically to allow students a moment to write down their answers to the questions on the <a href="/unit-2/day-1/guided-video-notes">Guided Video Notes: How Does the Internet Work?</a> page.

 ### 3. How Does the Internet Work?
 Discussion (10 minutes)

 * Discuss what students learned by watching the video.
 * Ask students to share their answers on the Guided Video Notes page.
-* Use the [Answer Key to Guided Video Notes](#) to help with the discussion.
+* Use the <a href="/unit-2/day-1/answer-key-guided-video-notes">Answer Key to Guided Video Notes</a> to help with the discussion.

 ### 4. Homework